- Brand Art

 - University Brand Expressions

 - Photographic Style

 These patterns and shapes provide additional texture, layers and visual interest to designs.
 They reflect the core principles of the brand: radiating energy, boundless growth, endless pursuit, and the illimitable freedom of the human mind.

-The Oculus is a key component of the University brand.
-Its original inspiration is the oculus window at the center of the Dome Room, a signature feature of our iconic Rotunda.
+The Oculus is a key component of the University brand, drawn from the oculus window at the center of the Rotunda’s Doom Room.

 Oculus as Background

 The Oculus can also be used on its own without the use of text to signify radiant energy and outward motion.